Cameron Norrie cruises into second round of Rio Open

 He will face Tomas Barrios Vera of Chile in the next round.

-Cameron Norrie hit the ground running at the Rio Open on Monday, defeating Bolivian player Hugo Dellien 6-3 6-2 in Brazil.
+Cameron Norrie hit the ground running at the Rio Open, defeating Bolivian player Hugo Dellien 6-3 6-2.

 The world number 23 saved the only break point he faced as he breezed into the second round in one hour and 21 minutes.